CryoFastAR: Fast Cryo-EM Ab Initio Reconstruction Made Easy: Discussion

 \section{Discussion}

-\paragraph{Limitations.} As the first geometric foundation model for direct pose estimation from multi-view noisy cryo-EM images, our model dose have several limitations.
-First, it is trained primarily on a large-scale simulated dataset with limited real-world data, resulting in performance degradation on unseen real data due to the domain gap and the scarcity of annotated experimental data.
-This issue could be mitigated through more realistic cryo-EM image synthesis~\cite{cryogem} or by collecting accurately labeled real-world data.
-Second, while our model achieves state-of-the-art performance on simulated datasets, it processes only a limited subset of available images in a single forward pass, constraining final reconstruction accuracy.
-Recent methods like Fast3R~\cite{fast3r} and Spann3R~\cite{spann3r}, which employ advanced decoders and inference strategies to handle larger image batches, providing promising directions for improving scalability.
-Lastly, our model does not support heterogeneous reconstruction, whereas recent work such as CUT3R~\cite{cut3r} explores promising approaches for dynamic scene reconstruction.
+\paragraph{Limitations.} As the first geometric foundation model for direct pose estimation from multi-view noisy cryo-EM images, our method has some limitations.
+It is mainly trained on simulated data, leading to performance drops on real images due to domain gaps and limited annotations.
+This can be mitigated with more realistic simulations~\cite{cryogem} or high-quality labeled data.
+Additionally, it processes only a subset of images per forward pass, limiting reconstruction accuracy.
+Scalable approaches like Fast3R~\cite{fast3r} and Spann3R~\cite{spann3r} offer promising solutions.

 \paragraph{Conclusion.} We have introduced \ours, the first geometric foundation model for fast \ab reconstruction in cryo-EM.
-By leveraging a vision transformer-based architecture and predicting Fourier planar maps, \ours has effectively integrated multi-view information without requiring iterative pose search or precomputed CTF parameters.
+By leveraging a ViT-based architecture and predicting Fourier planar maps, \ours has effectively integrated multi-view information without requiring iterative pose search.
 Extensive experiments have demonstrated that our method achieves competitive performance on real and synthetic datasets while significantly reducing computational costs.
 Our findings have highlighted the potential of feed-forward architectures in cryo-EM reconstruction, paving the way for more efficient and scalable structural analysis.
-We will release our code, models, and datasets to stimulate further research.